manavsehgal/opentheme/README.md

 ### Target Features

 - A typical blog has a collection of chronological posts.
-- A widget listing recent posts to display on home page.
+- A component listing recent posts to display on home page.
 - A pagination component to leaf through posts in chronological order.
 - A post has an image, a thumbnail, summary, title, permalink, and content.
 - Each post has tags classifying related posts.